ibm-cloud-docs/openshift/openshift_storage_object.md

 To install the plug-in:

-1. Make sure that your worker node applies the latest patch for your minor version to run your worker node with the latest security settings.
-The patch version also ensures that the root password on the worker node is renewed.

-   If you did not apply updates or reload your worker node within the last 90 days, your root password on the worker node expires and the installation of the storage plug-in might fail.
-   {: note}
-   1. List the current patch version of your worker nodes.
-      ```
-      ibmcloud oc worker ls --cluster <cluster_name_or_ID>
-      ```
-      {: pre}

-      Example output:
-      ```
-      OK
-      ID                                                  Public IP        Private IP     Machine Type           State    Status   Zone    Version
-      kube-dal10-crb1a23b456789ac1b20b2nc1e12b345ab-w26   169.xx.xxx.xxx    10.xxx.xx.xxx   b3c.4x16.encrypted     normal   Ready    dal10   1.14.7_1523*
-      ```
-      {: screen}

-      If your worker node does not apply the latest patch version, you see an asterisk (`*`) in the **Version** column of your CLI output.

-   2. Review the [version changelog](/docs/containers?topic=containers-changelog#changelog) to find the changes that are included in the latest patch version.

-   3. Apply the latest patch version by reloading your worker node.
-Follow the instructions in the [ibmcloud oc worker reload command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_worker_reload) to gracefully reschedule any running pods on your worker node before you reload your worker node.
-Note that during the reload, your worker node machine is updated with the latest image and data is deleted if not [stored outside the worker node](/docs/containers?topic=containers-storage_planning#persistent_storage_overview).

 2. Choose if you want to install the {{site.data.keyword.cos_full_notm}} plug-in with or without the Helm server, Tiller.
 Then, [follow the instructions](/docs/containers?topic=containers-helm#public_helm_install) to install the Helm client on your local machine and optionally Tiller with a service account in your cluster. **Note**: If you use Windows, you must install Tiller.